 Fiber intake can take a hit on a low FODMAP diet.
 That’s not ideal, since fiber is an important food source for the good bacteria in our gut.
 In addition to producing gas, those gut bacteria perform other services important to human health.

-The solution is to deliberately increase your intake of fiber from low FODMAP foods: eat a wide variety of low FODMAP fruits and vegetables, low FODMAP grains and legumes, and small servings of low FODMAP nuts and seeds.
+The solution is to deliberately increase your intake of fiber from low-FODMAP foods: eat a wide variety of low FODMAP fruits and vegetables, grains and legumes, and small servings of nuts and seeds.

 Low FODMAP fibers are fermented more slowly and are less likely to disrupt fluid balance in the gut.
 See the Table accompanying this article for specific suggestions.